Asone/LNFilestoreServer/README.md

 # LND Filestore

-LN Filestore is a webserver to distribute files over the lightning network.
+LN Filestore is a webserver that provides a pay to download feature based onto the lightnint network.

 Its primary use is made for [umbrel](https://www.umbrel.com)